loriramey/WGUPS/README.md

 - A custom **Hash Table** stores package data, using chaining to handle collisions.
 The hash table supports:
   - **Insertion**: Adding package data.
   - **Lookup**: Retrieving package data by package ID.
+  - **Removal**: Removing any individual package via its ID.
+  - **Resizing**: The hash table will automatically resize if the length of any bucket (due to collisions) exceeds 3 entries.

 ## Assumptions
 - Trucks travel at 18 mph.